Back to Blogs

 Will organisations keep this dynamic going, even when there are more fish in the sea?

-A newly single friend once said to me, “if these are really the fish in the sea, I’m going vegan.”
+A newly single friend once said to me, “If these are really the fish in the sea, I’m going vegan.”
 This wasn’t based on a true representation of the fish, but a conclusion after the first weekend she had spent back in the sea.
 This too happens in hiring, where there is a short time frame in which a company has to fill a role, and a whole sea of fish to get through.

 With a plethora of candidates available, most hiring managers will use their time to sort through a portion of applicants, picking the best of a random bunch and leaving the rest.
-From a candidate point of view, what does that say about their relationship with the brand?
+From a candidate's point of view, what does that say about their relationship with the brand?
 Most organisations will find that their applicants are also customers, and after being ghosted, these applicants won’t be left with the best impression of the brand.

 The need for a recruiter’s skill and time-saving doesn’t go away when there are more candidates available in the market.
 In fact, there is now even more of a requirement for this if you want the job filled effectively and without hurting your brand.